 HIST 1302.
-History of the United States From 1877.
+United States History II.

 A survey of the United States from 1877 to the present, starting with the Hayes administration, emphasizing industrial growth, social changes and reforms and the role of the United States in 20th Century reforms, political trends, international commitments and leadership.